SangsooNam/sangsoonam.github.io/_posts/2018-12-17-rxjava-onerrornotimplementedexception.md

 	at io.reactivex.internal.operators.flowable.FlowableError.subscribeActual(FlowableError.java:39)
 {% endhighlight %}

-This issue can be easily gone by specifying an error consumer. **Thus, I urge you to set the error consumer always to avoid the app crash.
+This issue can be easily gone by specifying an error consumer. **Thus, I suggest you to set the error consumer to avoid the app crash.
 With the error consumer, you can guide users some actions or show proper messages.**

 {% highlight java %}
 getUser() // Publisher.
 Events could be from the network or database.